MFella/EzInfo/README.md

 Ezinfo application was created in order to store files and notes in safe way.

+## Overview

+Entire project focuses on security issues.
+There are lots of solutions in this project made to prevent cyber attacks.

+In inplementation we can distinguish:

+* safe password storage(used [argon2](https://www.npmjs.com/package/argon2) algorithm)
+* safe storage of notes(argon2 + decryption/encryption of content)
+* storage of files(used [AWS S3](https://aws.amazon.com/s3/))
+* HTTPS connection
+* number of requests are limited
+* number of log in attempts are limited
+* recovery of password(change password to be honest - via email)
+* verification of password strength
+* safe headers
+* CORS
+* Content Security Policy
+* XSRF Protection

 ## Getting Started

 Whole project using Docker, but(if you haven't got Docker, or your Docker failed) there is alternative for that in case of emergency.